 Article 11: Screening of the selected films

-The producer and director of the film agree that the film will be screened during the Festival if it is selected, completely free of charges and rights.
+The producer, director and distributor of the film agree that the film will be screened during the Festival if it is selected, completely free of charges and rights.

 Article 12: Festival promotion